 The Olympic Coast National Marine Sanctuary protects more than 3,310 square miles and is home to the most diverse population of marine mammals in North America.

 - Beach #2 is reach by a .7 mile trail from La Push Road in the Mora-La Push area on Quileute Indian Reservation.
+After a hike though the forest, the trail emerges onto a beach sprinkled with crab shells.

 - The Kalaloch area is part of the Olympic Coast National Marine Sanctuary extending 20-50 miles into the Pacific Ocean.
 Ruby Beach is one of 7 beaches in the area.
+The tide was unpredictable as it crashed into the rocks.
+We almost lost a flip flop as a wave unexpectedly surged onto the rocky shore.

 Traveling Gingerbread Note: Olympic National Park didn’t offer the experience of being totally surrounded by nature that we expected.
-Since no roads go through the park, we spent most of our time on US 101 passing through small towns and residential areas in the bordering Olympic National Forest.
+Since roads don’t go through the park, we spent most of our time on US 101 passing through small towns and residential areas in the bordering Olympic National Forest.
 A few roads branch off US 101 extending into the park on the North and Southwest areas, but overall we actually spent very little time in Olympic National Forest.
 Long hikes are required to truly experience Olympic National Park.

 Mount St. Helens National Volcanic Monument